varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds/T-bills.md

 ---

 ## Summary
 In this lecture we introduced Treasury, Bills, Notes, and Bonds, and we discussed the relationship between the coupon rate, the interest rate, and the price of the security.
 We also introduced the Yield to Maturity (YTM) and the relationship between the YTM and the market interest rate.

+In particular, we explored the following concepts:

+* [Simple and Compound Interest](content:references:interest-models) are two methods of calculating interest.
+Simple interest is calculated on the principal amount of a loan only.
+Compound interest is calculated on the principal amount and also on the accumulated interest of previous periods, and can thus be regarded as `interest on interest.`

 * [U.S. Treasury Bills](content:references:US-T-Bills) are short-term debt securities with a maturity of less than one year.
-[Treasury Notes and Bonds](content:references:US-T-Notes-Bonds) are long-term debt securities with a maturity of two to thirty years.
+On the other hand, [Treasury Notes and Bonds](content:references:US-T-Notes-Bonds) are long-term debt securities with a maturity of two to thirty years.

 * [The Yield to Maturity (YTM)](content:references:US-YTM-Defn) is a measure of the _return_ of a bond investment.
 Yield to maturity is the discount rate that equates the present value of a bond's cashflows to its price.